salmonkarp/tp/docs/UserGuide.md

 * `list` followed by `delete 2` deletes the 2nd person in the address book.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

+Hints:
+* Use `find` command to locate the person to delete then use the `delete` command to delete the relevant person.

+Expected output:
+* Person is deleted from the addressbook.

+Warnings:
+* Entering the wrong format for the command will result in a warning: `Invalid command format!`

 ### Clearing all entries : `clear`

 Clears all entries from the address book.